jurihock/stftPitchShift/README.md

 ### Multi

 In terms of multi pitch shifting, multiple differently resampled `magnitude` and `frequency` vectors are to be combined together.
-For example, the magnitude vectors can be averaged.
+For example, the magnitude vectors can be simply averaged.
 But what about the frequency vectors?

-The basic concept of the algorithm extension is to keep the frequency value of the strongest magnitude value.
+The basic concept of the algorithm extension is to only keep the frequency value of the strongest magnitude value.
 Since the strongest magnitude will mask the weakest one.
-Thus, the remaining frequency values can be omitted.
+Thus, the remaining masked frequency values are inaudible and can be omitted.

 ## Build